Hawaii forecasters list potential impacts from Hurricane Douglas and advise precautionary actions

 POTENTIAL IMPACTS

-SURGE: Prepare for locally hazardous surge having possible limited impacts across Maui County and the Big Island.
-Potential impacts in this area
+Protect against locally hazardous surge having possible limited impacts across the State of Hawaii.
+Potential impacts in this area include:

 >> Sections of near-shore roads and parking lots become overspread with surge water.
 Driving conditions dangerous in places where surge water covers the road.